khalti/whmcs-khaltigateway-plugin/README.md

    - file khaltigateway.php under modules/gateways directory of your root installation,
    - directory khaltigateway/ under modules/gateways directory of your root installation
    - file khaltigateway.php under modules/gateways/callback directory of your root installation.
 (This file is kept just to maintain the convention that WHMCS suggests)

+## Activate / Configure
-3. Login to admin area of your WHMCS installation and enable the gateway from ``Setup -> Payments -> Payment Gateways`` (Refer to the image below)
+1. Login to admin area of your WHMCS installation and enable the gateway from ``Setup -> Payments -> Payment Gateways`` (Refer to the image below)
 ![Enabling Gateway](modules/gateways/khaltigateway/assets/enable.png)
-4. Once the gateway is enabled, the gateway parameters need to be configured.
+2. Once the gateway is enabled, the gateway parameters need to be configured.
 (Refer to the image below)
 ![Configuring Khalti Payment Gateway](modules/gateways/khaltigateway/assets/configure.png)